gwcoffey/otis/README.md

     * `/01-this-is-not-love.md`
     * `/02-anna-begins-to-change-my-mind.md`

-When compiles, scenes are separated by a *scene break*, which in the standard manuscript format is `#` centered on a line by itself.
+When compiled, scenes are separated by a *scene break*, which in the standard manuscript format is `#` centered on a line by itself.

+> Note: While scenes are written in markdown, otis has very limited actual markdown support.
+When compiling to HTML otis uses a standard markdown processor.
+But when compiling to other formats, otis processes the markdown itself, and currrently only supports `*emphasis*` and `> blockquotes`.
+All other markdown will be copied to the output unchanged.

 ### Manuscript Chapters